john-doherty/express-request-transfer/README.md

 ## Star the repo

-If you find this useful please :star2: the repo as it helps me prioritize bug fixes.
+If you find this useful :star2: the repo, it helps me prioritize support.

 ## History